Dr. Barb Hansen to chair national conference, Rural Strong: Collaborating, Innovation and Revitalizing for Rural Prosperity

 Dale W. Dickson Scholarship awards support to Caitlyn Smith of Lore City

-A first-year Muskingum University student has been awarded financial support from the Dale W. Dickson Endowed Scholarship Fund.
-Caitlyn Smith, a graduate of Buckeye Trail High School, will begin her studies at Muskingum this fall.
+A first-year Muskingum University student was awarded financial support from the Dale W. Dickson Endowed Scholarship Fund.
+Caitlyn Smith, a graduate of Buckeye Trail High School, began her studies at Muskingum this fall.
 She is the daughter of Richard and Christina Smith of Lore City.

 Dr. Joy Cowdery named Janet Brown Rothwell Distinguished Professor of Education